margaretmf/margaretmf.github.io/creativewriting.md

 The people that one cannot talk to.
 The place, the people are too good.
 The one forbidden is too sinful.
-The sin, dangerous, is in dnager zone.
+The sin, dangerous, is in danger zone.
 A ban on the sin keeps it constrained.
 A rule for how to go and how to live.
 It's shaky, that's why a rule through religion keeps the fruit contained and untouchable.